alyt89/Milestone-Project-2-JavaScript/README.md

 ## Requirements

 This project required creating an interactive website and documenting its progress through GitHub.
-Interactive elements through the use of JavaScript were required as part of the project.
+Interactive elements through the use of JavaScript were also required as part of the project.

 ## Color scheme